 Milo Medin has been part of the Internet development community for more than 25 years.
-He is currently the vice president of access services at Google, where he oversees a number of projects to improve access to the Internet.
+He is currently the vice president of wireless services at Google.

 Prior to joining Google in 2010, he was founder and CTO of M2Z Networks, a company that sought to deploy a national broadband wireless network system, and before then he was cofounder and the Chief Technology Officer of Excite@Home, where he led the development of the company's national infrastructure, and helped deliver the first large scale residential broadband access service in partnership with major cable operators, including the development of the DOCSIS cable modem standard.